LiamKarlMitchell/toggl_active_collab_bridge/README.md

 | Client | Company |
 | API Key | API Token |

+Q. Does this support multiple job types?
+A. No, at the moment it puts everything as General id 1.
+   However this behaviour could be improved on, perhaps by mapping specific tags to Job Types?

 Q. Was this fun to make?
 A. Yes quite, I went through several thoughts of it's design and decided I didn't need a database.